Cham0i/Cybersec-101/README.md

 ## HTTP vs HTTPS

-See my friend there are two types of websites in this world; those with SSL/TLS encryption and those without
+**See my friend there are two types of websites in this world; those with SSL/TLS encryption and those without**

 Adding an "S" to Hypertext Transfer Protocol (HTTP) gives us HTTPS; the "S" stands for "secured".
 Packets sent to a website using HTTPS are encrypted using Transport Layer Security (TLS) encryption.
-(NERD DETAILS: TLS is sometimes refered to as SSL or SSL/TLS.
+(TLS is sometimes refered to as SSL or SSL/TLS.
 Secured Socket Layer (SSL) encryption was developed by Netscape back in 1995 and was the predecessor to TLS.
 After the company withered away, updates to SSL were developed by the Internet Engineering Task Force and the name was changed to TLS to reflect the change in ownership.)

 Encryption is a topic that can be infinitely complex, but the thing you need to know is that HTTP lets other people see the packets being exchanged while HTTPS doesn't.
 Therefore if you transmitted data through wifi in public, someone with a packet sniffer could see and interpret the data being sent to an HTTP website.
 That is why [ever since 2019 Google Chrome has flagged all HTTP websites as unsecure](https://security.googleblog.com/2018/02/a-secure-web-is-here-to-stay.html)